What are the symptoms of PCOS?

 Because the characteristic features of PCOS—absence of ovulation, indicated by irregular menstrual periods or no periods at all; high androgen levels; and growths in one or both ovaries, often clumps of ovarian follicles that have stopped developing—are wide ranging, so, too, are the symptoms of the condition.

-Often, people and health care providers may not suspect PCOS because the symptoms may seem unrelated.
+Often, women and health care providers may not suspect PCOS because the symptoms may seem unrelated.
 These can include:1,2

 • Menstrual irregularities: